wp-plugins/advanced-category-column/readme.txt

 = 2.4 =

-* Adjusting the classes to be more like alrounders
+* Adjusting the classes to be more like allrounders

 = 2.3 =